MaxCanntSwim/14-obsidian-git/1405 CN/Cryptography/03 Cryptography.md

 for a key K2.

 ## Kerchoff's Principle
-Security should not depend on secrecy of algorithm, only on keys
+Security should not depend on the secrecy of the algorithm, only on keys
 - Enc, Dec publicly known

 # Algorithms